 Pro-lifers expressed concern about another Obama appointee: Donald Berwick, who apparently favors rationing health care.

-WASHINGTON — Pro-life groups and other critics who are worried about the specter of health-care rationing attacked the recess appointment of Dr. Donald Berwick, a Harvard professor and pediatrician who was sworn in this week as the head of the Centers for Medicare and Medicaid Services of the federal government’s Department of Health and Human Services.
+WASHINGTON — Pro-life groups and other critics who are worried about the specter of health-care rationing attacked the recess appointment of Dr. Donald Berwick, a Harvard professor and pediatrician who was sworn in July 13 as the head of the Centers for Medicare and Medicaid Services of the federal government’s Department of Health and Human Services.

 While Berwick’s crusade to improve hospital services has earned national recognition, his past statements of support for health-care rationing and Britain’s government-run system have sparked controversy.

 The National Right to Life Committee led the charge against Berwick’s appointment, calling the Harvard physician a “one-man death panel.”

 “Dr. Berwick has a long history of advocating governmental rationing of health care, including life-saving medical treatment,” said Burke Balch, director of the Powell Center for Medical Ethics at the National Right to Life Committee.
 “We are deeply concerned that, in an effort to impose cost controls, he will follow the pattern set by the National Institute for Clinical Excellence in Great Britain [the agency responsible for selecting services covered by the public system] of which he is an avid admirer.”

 “The fundamental problem is that the provision of life-saving medical treatment — especially innovative new treatment — is something Dr. Berwick is very skeptical about,” added Balch.